 And now, let’s see what was even worse than these possible contenders…

 15. Duke Nukem Forever (2011)

 Ah, Duke Nukem Forever.
 The unshippable game, some called you.
 If only you had stayed that way.
-When Duke Nukem Forever finally arrived, after a decade and a half of development hell, it was with a resounding thud, with boring gameplay, clichéd, offensive humor, and a strange habit of making fun of games much better than itself.
+When Duke Nukem Forever finally arrived, after a decade and a half of development hell, it was with a resounding thud, with boring gameplay, clichéd, offensive humour, and a strange habit of making fun of games much better than itself.

 Painfully average at best, all we wanted was a reasonably competent game to have made the waiting worthwhile.
-Sadly, though, what we got instead was two-weapon carrying limits and a tacked on multiplayer mode.
+Sadly, though, what we got instead was two-weapon carrying limits and a tacked-on multiplayer mode.
 Duke Nukem Forever gets its place on this list for the event it built up to be, and the complete death of the Duke Nukem franchise as a result.
 The current business model of using Duke Nukem as a secret character or voice in other games is possible the best this ’90s throwback could hope for.

 14. The Final Fantasy franchise

 The Final Fantasy franchise is on this list by virtue of failing to live up to its pedigree throughout the decade.
 The Final Fantasy fanbase loves to argue about when the last “good” Final Fantasy title was, but I would argue that the 2010s has been a mess of middling titles throughout, with the limited exception of A Realm Reborn in the online sphere.

 We need to recall how hyped everyone was for Final Fantasy 13 in 2010, only for it to be revealed as a corridor simulator without any fun attached, which was followed up by two unimpressive direct sequels.
 Final Fantasy 15 launched after a million years in development, and while it was technically jaw-dropping in some aspects, it was style over substance, with so much of the story and world left unfinished, which not even the million DLC packs could save.